-There are several legitimate reasons why a product squad structure might not make sense for your organization.
+There are several legitimate reasons why product squads might not make sense for your organization.
 I’ll discuss those below, along with the reasons it might indeed be a way to improve your product development.

 But first, let’s take a step back to discuss how we got here.
 How and why has the process of product management and development evolved?

-From Waterfall to Agile to Squads (or Maybe Not)
+From Waterfall to Agile to Product Squads (or Maybe Not)

 And although it is still popular in some larger software organizations — primarily because it allows for strict deadlines and managerial controls — waterfall has several drawbacks.

 In many software organizations, waterfall product development has given way to agile.

 The agile development methodology emphasizes people over processes, and communication and testing over documentation.
 As the agile thinking goes, let’s be collaborative and quick.
 And let’s let the market itself tell us whether or not we’re succeeding — rather than simply deciding we’ve executed successfully because we faithfully stayed on track with our product roadmap.